I’ve made a second version of the velvet twist headband that is even easier than the first and works up faster.

 Size H, 5.00mm crochet hook

-Finished size 5 inches wide by 19.5 inches long (or to the length you need to fit snuggly around your head.)
+Finished size: 5 inches wide by 19.5 inches long (or to the length you need to fit snuggly around your head.
+Can be made in any size – see head size chart below.
+Make length of headband 3 inches less than head circumference.)

 Chain 20.
 (Chain 16 for children under the age of 5) (My niece is 6 and she is wearing the 5 inch wide headband, just made it 18 inches long.)